 |I||An Incomplete grade is meant for students who are doing passing work or better but fail to complete the remaining course requirements due to circumstances beyond their control (e.g., illness).
 It is NOT meant for giving a failing student an opportunity to redo unsatisfactory work or to allow more time to complete the work when the reasons for the delay have been within the student's control.
 In cases where an incomplete is appropriate, the instructor, in conversation with the student, establishes the deadline for completed work to be submitted (typically before the end of the subsequent semester; if the deadline needs to extend beyond that, the instructor should communicate with the Registrar).
 An instructor may recommend to the registrar an extension of this deadline in cases of special hardship.
 If no grade is submitted, an Incomplete grade will be replaced by an F at the conclusion of the subsequent semester.|

 If a student feels that his or her grade in a course is inconsistent with explicit standards, then he or she should first make an effort to resolve the matter by registering a complaint with the instructor.
-In the event that this fails to produce a resolution, the student may submit a formal petition to the department in question.
+In the event that this fails to produce a resolution, the student may submit a formal petition to the head of the department in question, unless the head is the person in question, then it should go directly to the associate provost.
 This petition should express the grievance and give just cause for the department to intervene.
 Should the department support the actions of the instructor, then the matter is closed with no further institutional recourse to the student.
-A department may wish to refer the issue to the dean of the college for final resolution.
+A department may wish to refer the issue to the associate provost for final resolution.

 When a student feels that his/her academic evaluation has not been fairly rendered, he/she has 30 days after the release of the final grades by the Registrar's Office to file an appeal.